-For us we often had our non-technical team put forward their designs in sprint meetings, and it allowed us to get quick input from the devs about what was within and beyond technical capabilities.
-We could then quickly make changes, adapt our keynote mockups and move forward with coding the product.
+For us, we often had our non-technical team put forward their designs in sprint meetings, and it allowed us to get quick input from the developers about what was within and beyond technical capabilities.
+We could then quickly make changes, adapt our keynote mockups, and move forward with coding the product.

-Overall, I can’t express enough how useful Apple’s Keynote was to the product development of Focal’s newest platform.
-It helped us lean out our development process, save a lot of money and ultimately build a product our customers love.
+I can’t express enough how useful Apple’s Keynote was to the product development of Focal’s newest platform.
+It helped us lean out our development process, save a lot of money, and ultimately build a product our customers love.

 Before discovering Keynote, our team went back and forth with our developers about whether or not we should hire a designer.
-Being a poor bootstrapped startup we didn’t want to burn thousands of dollars to hire someone off dribbble, so we tried wireframing with pen and paper.
+Being a lean startup, we tried wireframing with pen and paper.
 But our hand drawn wireframes were ugly and confusing.
 With Keynote, we were easily able to take this:

 And turn it into this with Apple's Keynote: